 Apparently, the white-elephant narrative transcends Southeast Asia’s vast political gradient; from Myanmar’s military autocracy, to the monarchies of Thailand and Cambodia, to the fading communism of Vietnam, white elephants are generally perceived as not just symbols, but working charms that promote national wellbeing and stability.

-“Military leaders sprinkle them with scented water laced with gold, silver, and precious gems.”
 The more white elephants a government has on hand, the more docile its people, the logic goes; another specimen, captured in 2011, was hailed by the junta as a “symbol of peace.”
 Accordingly, nine white elephants reside at Myanmar’s two major zoos (seven in the capital, Naypiydaw, and two in the largest city, Yangon).
 These animals enjoy pampered lifestyles far above that of the average Myanmarese citizen.
 But ironically enough, the beasts have been just as much a cause for political unrest as periods of peace.

 Though historians still debate the actual inciting factors, some say the Burmese-Siamese War of 1563 broke out when King Maha Chakkraphat (ruler of the Ayutthaya Kingdom in modern-day Thailand) refused to bequeath several of his own white elephants to the king of Burma (now Myanmar).
 The resulting invasion became known as “the War of the White Elephant,” ending a year later with significant casualties and loss of land for the Ayutthayans.